 Continually strive for the highest-quality educational experience for our students.
 Bring innovation, passion and excitement to education.
 Bring our search for knowledge and our focus on excellence to the educational process.

-Increase research awards by 2010, through the creation of research-based, multidisciplinary, cross-college programs.
+Increase research awards, through the creation of research-based, multidisciplinary, cross-college programs.

 Create specialized clinical services centered on quality, innovation and market dominance.

 - From I-75, take exit 384 (Archer Road) east approximately 3 miles.

 - From 441 (13th Street), travel west on SR 24 approximately 0.3 miles.

 - Information about HSC Gainesville parking and shuttles is also available.